Coronavirus: Quebec deaths climb to 94, shutdown of province extends until May

-For updates on additional closures in Montreal, community transmission in Quebec, Montreal’s Jewish General Hospital banning guests from delivery rooms, Quebec limiting more regional travel, financial help for low income essential service workers and more, see below.
+For updates on additional closures in Montreal, community transmission in Quebec, Montreal’s Jewish General Hospital banning guests from delivery rooms, Quebec limiting more regional travel and more, see below.

 Quebec has 19 new COVID-19 deaths as of Sunday, bringing the death toll to 94, and the province now counts nearly 8,000 confirmed cases of the novel coronavirus.